Home Germany Courses About Register

 03

 German uses four grammatical cases — Nominative, Accusative, Dative, and Genitive — to show the role of each noun in a sentence.
-The case affects the article and sometimes the noun ending.
+The case changes the article and sometimes the noun ending.
+This is the rule that intimidates most beginners.

-The good news: you encounter Nominative and Accusative in over 80% of everyday speech.
-Dative appears frequently too.
-Genitive is mostly written German.
-Start with the first two cases and add the others progressively.
+Here is the good news: Nominative and Accusative cover over 80% of everyday speech.
+Dative appears frequently too, but Genitive is mostly used in formal written German.
+In German A1 grammar, you only need to master the first two cases.
+Add the others progressively — do not try to learn all four at once.

 ✦ Nominative: Der Mann kauft (The man buys) · Accusative: Er kauft den Apfel (He buys the apple)